ergunemr/BottomPopup/README.md

 * **_shouldPopupDismissInteractivelty() -> Bool_**

-  Determines your popup should dismiss whether interactivelty or not.
+  Determines your popup should dismiss whether interactively or not.
 If it is set to yes, user can dismiss popup with pulling down it down.
 Default is YES
 * **_getPopupHeight() -> CGFloat_**

   Height value.
 Default is 377 pt.
 For example you can return UIScreen.main.bounds.size.height to give it full screen height.